-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Philosophy.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the coordinator of Philosophy.

-AK/PHIL 4100 3.0 (4100 6.0) Directed Reading.
+AK/PHIL 4100 3.0/4100 6.0 Directed Reading.
 Students will do intensive reading and writing in one or two selected areas.
 Specific areas are to be selected in consultation with members of the Philosophy program.

-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Philosophy.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the coordinator of Philosophy.

-Note: Students must be accepted by a faculty supervisor before they can register in 4000-level Directed Reading courses.
+Note: Students must be accepted by a faculty supervisor before they can register in 4000-level directed reading courses.
 The course transaction form for such a course must be submitted with a note from the supervisor stating his/her willingness to perform this task.
-Permission of the Philosophy Coordinator is also required.
+Permission of the department Chair is also required.